RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## 🧩 Puzzles

 To add to the intrigue, I included hidden puzzles with the company swag that players received.
-The idea was that the Seekers had intercepted a Kobashi swag van and planted in ways for players to contact them.
+The idea was that the Seekers had intercepted a Kobashi swag van and planted in ways for the players to contact them.

 <br />
 <p align="center">